Lament (Ultravox album): Versions

 The album was once again re-released in 2009 as a double CD set.
 The first disc consisted of the original album remastered.
 The second disc contained remixes, B-sides and previously unreleased "work in progress" versions of songs.
+In 2024, a deluxe seven CD set, which also contains an audio DVD featuring surround sound and stereo versions of the Lament/B-sides Steven Wilson Mixes Original 1984 Mixes plus 24/96 LPCM Stereo Mix of the original 1984 mixes of Lament/B-sides, was released.